Ukrainian KRAIL bribery issues and how gambling is connected to poverty in the UK

 Ukraine

-An unnamed member of Ukraine’s Commission for the Regulation of Gambling and Lotteries (KRAIL) has been detained as authorities claim he received $90,000 (£65,850 / €76,777) in exchange for granting gaming permits and licences.
+An unnamed member of Ukraine’s Commission for the Regulation of Gambling and Lotteries (KRAIL) external linkExternal links are prohibited as authorities claim he received $90,000 (£65,850 / €76,777) in exchange for granting gaming permits and licences.
 The person was detained while receiving a bribe.

 The National Anti-Corruption Bureau of Ukraine (NABU) said its detectives had received information about a scheme involving bribes for the issuance of permits and licences during the summer of this year, and subsequently developed and carried out a set of covert investigative actions using undercover detectives.